awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 + Creates and is configured to use a service account named `aws-node` when it's deployed\.
 The service account is bound to a Kubernetes `clusterrole` named `aws-node`, which is assigned the required Kubernetes permissions\.

 **Note**
-Regardless of whether you configure the VPC CNI plugin to use IAM roles for service accounts, the pods also have access to the permissions assigned to the [Amazon EKS node IAM role](create-node-role.md), unless you block access to IMDS\.
+Regardless of whether you configure the Amazon VPC CNI plugin to use IAM roles for service accounts, the pods also have access to the permissions assigned to the [Amazon EKS node IAM role](create-node-role.md), unless you block access to IMDS\.
 For more information, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.

 You can use `eksctl` or the AWS Management Console to create your CNI plugin IAM role\.